nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - This means you must **retype all old tags** you wish to keep, as editing will overwrite them completely.
     - For example, if a student already has two lessons and you wish to add another, you need to re-enter the previous lessons along with the new one.
 * Lessons cannot clash (i.e., scheduled on the same day and overlapping in timing).
 If a clash is detected, the app will notify the user with an error message.
-* You can remove all tags or optional fields as specified in the `add` command by typing its parameter prefix (e.g. `t/`) without specifying any values after them.
+* You can remove all optional fields as specified in the `add` command by typing its parameter prefix (e.g. `t/`) without specifying any values after them.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.